+NARAL Pro-Choice Missouri, the state's largest grassroots pro-choice organization, has been working to protect choice for over 40 years.
 Their mission is to develop and sustain a constituency that uses the political process to guarantee every woman the right to make personal decisions regarding the full range of reproductive choices, including preventing unintended pregnancy, bearing healthy children, and choosing legal abortion.

 Activist collective created by queer black women.
 Ferguson made.
 Building grassroots power and leadership Twitter: @millennialau IG: millennial.au

 Though it wasn’t formalized until 2005.
 Sistahs Talkin’ Back engages women in study and discussion that improve our understanding of racism, patriarchy (a system marked by male dominance), classism (income-based bias against others), and sexual repression (prejudice based on sexuality, gender or lifestyle).
 We actively contribute to ending these destructive practices through internally-driven campaigns and political actions.
 Sistahs Talkin’ Back strives to create a safe space for emotional supp

 Uke Go Girl! is an intensive beginner ukulele workshop for girls 12-16 that blends instrumental, vocal, and songwriting education with a focus on empowerment and building self-esteem.
 There is no cost for this workshop and ukuleles, cases and supplies are provided for girls that need them.

 The Upper Midwest Queer Indigenous and People of Color Conference (QIPOC) ensures vital space is held for QIPOC Communities in the Upper Midwest to access and share their voices, lived experiences, and stories.
 The conference’s mission is to create a dynamic, learning space where queer people of color can thrive.

+Let’s Start began in 1989 when Sr. Jackie Toben SSND and 3 formerly incarcerated women began meeting informally.
+Since that time Let’s Start has developed a support process for women in transition.
 Women coming out of prison immediately face a number of challenges: housing, education, employment, dysfunctional families, or addictions.
 They are faced with overwhelming demands which often leave them feeling alone and powerless.
 Let’s Start is a process dedicated to assisting women in transition